Somaraju080102/ReactProjectWorkSpace/README.md

 # Project Title

 ## Live Demo
-The project is live and can be viewed at [Netlify Link](https://somaraju-ecommerce.netlify.app/)
+The project is live and can be viewed at [Project Link](https://somaraju-ecommerce.netlify.app/)

 ## Project Description